 From email to banking, our smartphones are the main hub of our online lives.
-No wonder that smartphones are starting to stack up to computers as common targets for online hackers.
+No wonder smartphones rival computers as common targets for online hackers.
 And despite the efforts of Google and Apple, mobile malware continues to land in official app stores – and these malicious apps are getting sneakier.

-Then there are the commercial spy apps that require physical access to download to a phone – often done by those well-known to the victim such as a partner or parent – and which can monitor everything that occurs on the device.
+Then there are the commercial spy apps that require physical access to download to a phone.
+These apps are often installed by those well-known to the victim, such as a partner or parent, and can monitor everything that occurs on the device.

 Not sure if you may have been hacked?
-We spoke to Keatron Evans, principal security advisor for Infosec Institute, Sachin Puri, Vice President of Marketing at McAfee, and Jakub Vavra, Threat Analyst at Avast, about how to tell a smartphone might have been compromised.
-And, we explore the seven ways your phone can be hacked and the steps you can take to protect yourself.
+We spoke to Keatron Evans, principal security advisor for Infosec Institute, Sachin Puri, Vice President of Marketing at McAfee, and Jakub Vavra, Threat Analyst at Avast, about how to tell if a smartphone might have been compromised.
+And, we explore the nine ways your phone can be hacked and the steps you can take to protect yourself.

 1. Noticeable decrease in battery life

-While a phone’s battery life inevitably decreases over time, a smartphone that has been compromised by malware may start to display a significantly decreased lifespan.
-This is because the malware – or spy app – may be using up phone resources to scan the device and transmit the information back to a criminal server.
+While a phone’s battery life inevitably decreases over time, a smartphone that has been compromised by malware may start to display significantly decreased battery life.
+This is because the malware – or spy app – may be using your phone's resources to scan the device and transmit the information back to the hacker's server.

 2. Sluggish performance

-Another sign of a compromised phone is an unusually high data bill or running out of data before the end of the month, which can come from malware or spy apps running in the background, sending information back to its server.
+Another sign of a compromised phone is an unusually high data bill or running out of data before the end of the month.
+Extra data use can come from malware or spy apps running in the background and sending information back to their server.

-If you’re seeing lists of calls or texts to numbers you don’t know, be wary – these could be premium-rate numbers that malware is forcing your phone to contact; the proceeds of which land in the cyber-crim’s wallet.
-In this case, check your phone bill for any costs you don’t recognise.
+If you see lists of calls or texts to numbers you don’t know, be wary.
+These could be premium-rate numbers that malware is forcing your phone to contact, the proceeds of which land in the cyber-criminal’s wallet.
+In this case, check your phone bill for any costs you don’t recognize.

 While not all pop-ups mean your phone has been hacked, constant pop-up alerts could indicate that your phone has been infected with adware, a form of malware that forces devices to view certain pages that drive revenue through clicks.
-Even if a pop-up isn’t the result of a compromised phone, pop-ups coming from external sources can include phishing links that attempt to get users to type in sensitive info – or download more malware.
-The vast majority of such pop-ups can be neutralised simply by shutting the window – though be sure you’re clicking the right X, as many are designed to shunt users towards clicking an area that instead opens up the target, sometimes malicious, site.
+Even if a pop-up isn’t the result of a compromised phone, pop-ups coming from external sources can include phishing links that attempt to get you to type in sensitive info or download malware.

-If a hacker has access to your phone, they also have access to its accounts – from social media to email to various lifestyle or productivity apps.
+If a hacker has access to your phone, they also have access to your accounts – from social media to email to various lifestyle or productivity apps.
 This could reveal itself in activity on your accounts, such as resetting a password, sending emails, signing up for new accounts whose verification emails land in your inbox, or moving emails to trash that you don’t remember seeing (especially those verification emails).

 In this case, you could be at risk for identity fraud, where criminals open new accounts or lines of credit in your name, using information taken from your breached accounts.
 It’s a good idea to change your passwords – without updating them on your phone – before running a security sweep on your phone itself.

-From targeted breaches and vendetta-fueled snooping to opportunistic land grabs for the data of the unsuspecting, here are seven ways someone could be spying on your cell phone – and what you can do about it.
+From targeted breaches and vendetta-fueled snooping to harvesting data from the unsuspecting, here are nine ways someone could be spying on your cell phone – and what you can do about it.

 1. Spy apps

 There is a glut of phone monitoring apps designed to covertly track someone’s location and snoop on their communications.
-Many are advertised to suspicious partners or distrustful employers, but still more are marketed as a legitimate tool for safety-concerned parents to keep tabs on their kids.
+Many are advertised to suspicious partners or distrustful employers, others are marketed as legitimate tools for safety-concerned parents to keep tabs on their kids.
 Such apps can be used to remotely view text messages, emails, internet history, and photos; log phone calls and GPS locations; some may even hijack the phone’s mic to record conversations made in person.
-Basically, almost anything a hacker could possible want to do with your phone, these apps would allow.
+Basically, almost anything a hacker could possibly want to do with your phone, these apps would allow.

-And this isn’t just empty rhetoric.
-When we studied cell phone spying apps back in 2013, we found they could do everything they promised.
-Worse, they were easy for anyone to install, and the person who was being spied on would be none the wiser that there every move was being tracked.
+Techlicious has studied consumer cell phone spying apps and found they could do everything they promised.
+Worse, they were easy for anyone to install, and the person who was being spied on would be none the wiser that their every move was being tracked.
 Commercial spyware programs, like Pegasus, sold to law enforcement and government agencies (including in countries with poor human rights histories), don't even require direct access to the device.

 How to protect yourself